TFEL,

 TFEL/Exceptions

-on GPUsThe TFEL_NO_REPORT_CONTRACT_VIOLATION
+improvementsreportContractViolation on GPUsThe TFEL_NO_REPORT_CONTRACT_VIOLATION macro replaces the

-standard implementation of the reportContractViolation
+standard implementation of the reportContractViolation by a

 dummy version which does nothing.

-This macros is automatically defined with CUDA
+This macros is automatically defined with CUDA and

 TFEL/System

-allow to retrieve the unit system
+improvementsExternalLibraryManager classThe getUnitSystem allow to retrieve the unit system

 associated with an entry point (material property, behaviour,